X-ray-Dawgz/XRayDawgz/README.md

 ## Purpose
 This project will aim to use CNN to predict the crystal structure of a sample based upon its XRD pattern.
+In all cases, the users will inputting the XRD pattern that they obtained into our XRayDawgz, which will return a predicted crystal structure.

 ## Repository Structure
 ```